 ½ tsp garlic powder

 8 ounce package of sliced mushrooms

 1 Tbsp chopped fresh parsley, to top – optional

 1. Preheat the oven to 400º F. Grease a 9 x 13 baking dish, and set it aside.
 In a medium saucepan, add broth, wild rice blend and vegan butter.
-Bring to a boil, then, turn down to low and simmer for ~45 minutes.
+Bring to a boil, cover with a lid, and then, turn down to low.
+Simmer for ~45 minutes.
 When the rice is cooked through, remove the lid, fluff it with a fork, and set aside.

 2. While the wild rice blend is cooking, add the shallots, olive oil and thyme to a large skillet.
 Season with salt and black pepper, and then, sauté over medium-low heat for 2-3 minutes.
 Add the soy sauce, and keep moving the shallots around for another 30 seconds.
 Add the contents of the skillet to a high speed blender, but reserve the large skillet and do not clean it.